w3c/media-capabilities/eme-extension-policy-check.md

 ## Overview

-The new API will allow application developers to query the status of a hypothetical key associated with an HDCP policy, without the need to fetch a real license.
+The new API will allow application developers to query the status of a hypothetical key associated with an HDCP policy, without the need to create a MediaKeySession or fetch a real license.
+It does not require the MediaKeys to be attached to any HTMLMediaElement either.

 If HDCP is available at the specified version, the promise should return a MediaKeyStatus of "usable".
 Otherwise, the promise should return